 What convinced us to purchase the product?

-Before I handed over my money, I did load YouTube on my phone and watched a video from what I would regard as a ‘real person’, not one of those over-made-up young women who make a living out of batting their eyelids and pouting.
+Before I handed over my money, I installed the YouTube app onto my phone and watched a video from what I would regard as a ‘real person’, not one of those over-made-up young women who make a living out of batting their eyelids and pouting.

 How does your skin work?

-- The middles part is called the dermis and this contains blood vessels, nerves, the hair follicles and oil glands.
+- The middle part is called the dermis, and this contains blood vessels, nerves, hair follicles and oil glands.
 This part provides the necessary nutrients to your skin.